-Honey can reverse antibiotic resistanceApril 13th, 2011 in Medical research /
+Honey can reverse antibiotic resistanceApril 13, 2011 in Medicine & Health / Medical research

 Manuka honey could be an efficient way to clear chronically infected wounds and could even help reverse bacterial resistance to antibiotics, according to research presented at the Society for General Microbiology's Spring Conference in Harrogate.